medplum/medplum/packages/docs/src/pages/use-cases/index.md

 :::

 Medplum supports a wide array of use cases.
 Please look at this section for detailed examples of how to build sophisticated, compliant applications quickly.
-Though these are written as separate use cases, it is possible, indeed recommended, to have multiple of these implementations running off of the same Medplum Project.
+Though these are written as separate use cases, it is possible, indeed recommended, to have several implementations running off the same Medplum Project.

 ## Telehealth Patient Portal